 Parents typically report that children first show an interest in alcohol around age eight, due to general interest in adult behaviour; sampling before this was usually discouraged.
-Parents report that children from around 12 years take a more active interest, asking for a drink rather than just a sip, with illicit experimentation from around age 14.
-In 2014 it was found that 38% of 11-15 year olds in England had drunk alcohol, and that 8% had been drunk in the last four weeks.
+Parents report that children from around 12 years take a more active interest, asking for a drink rather than just a sip, with illicit experimentation from around age 14.5 In 2014 it was found that 38% of 11-15 year olds in England had drunk alcohol, and that 8% had been drunk in the last four weeks.
 Research with 18-25 year olds found that many had drunk alcohol specifically to get drunk in their late teens, and reported seeking more sophisticated drinking experiences when entering young adulthood that reflected this new status.
-Cheap alcohol was found to be a key feature of more excessive drinking cheap alcohol participants said that alcohol's intoxicating qualities were their main focus.
+Cheap alcohol was found to be a key feature of more excessive drinking occasions, changing the frame of reference in which alcohol was considered; when drinking cheap alcohol participants said that alcohol's intoxicating qualities were their main focus.
 It was also found that drinking more expensive alcohol was associated with moderation, and many reported feeling manipulated to drink excessively by promotions.